hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree-Usage.md

 }
 ```

-Although not very efficient, compared to the approach above, you can also access the DOM
+Although not very efficient, compared to the approach above, you can also access the HTML
 **_isExpandable_** attribute in your application like:

 ```javascript